-- Improved transparency, accuracy, completeness, comparability, and consistency of data on food systems and their greenhouse gas emissions will be incorporated into national communications to the United Nations Framework Convention on Climate Change, reporting lags for greenhouse gas inventories will be shortened, and data will be used to target new NDCs.
+- Improved transparency, accuracy, completeness, comparability, and consistency of data on food systems and their greenhouse gas emissions are incorporated into national communications to the United Nations Framework Convention on Climate Change, reporting lags for greenhouse gas inventories are shortened, and data is used to target new NDCs.

-- At least one living lab per country will be functionally engaged in piloting emission reductions and negative emissions activities, improving the efficiency of supply chains and reducing food loss with communities and jurisdictions and will have secured public and private sector financing for the adoption of mitigation and carbon sequestration measures.
+- At least one living lab per country is functionally engaged in piloting emission reductions and negative emissions activities, improving the efficiency of supply chains and reducing food loss with communities and jurisdictions has secured public and private sector financing for the adoption of mitigation and carbon sequestration measures.

-- Analyses will have identified specific ways to increase adoption of effective and equitable food system emissions reductions and sinks that increase climate resilience.
-Multistakeholder platforms will ensure inclusive priority setting and widespread adoption in seven countries.
+- Analyses identify specific ways to increase adoption of effective and equitable food system emissions reductions and sinks that increase climate resilience.
+Multistakeholder platforms ensure inclusive priority setting and widespread adoption in seven countries.

-- Food systems approaches to low-emissions climate-resilient development will be high on the world’s political agenda.
-Decision-making that affects food systems will be based on solid science and principles of good governance, and reflect the perspectives of developing countries, local communities, and marginalized segments of society.
+- Food systems approaches to low-emissions climate-resilient development are high on the world’s political agenda.
+Decision-making that affects food systems is based on solid science and principles of good governance, and reflects the perspectives of developing countries, local communities, and marginalized segments of society.